-Before reading how to rock the boat without sinking your ship be sure to read It Takes All Kinds: Do-er Diversity Part One to learn the easy way to validate your group’s innate “do-er diversity” with the Kolbe A Index assessment tool to foster growth and map success in your business.
+Before reading How to Rock the Boat Without Sinking Your Ship: Doe-er Diversity, Part Three, be sure to read It Takes All Kinds: Do-er Diversity, Part One to learn the easy way to validate your group’s innate “do-er diversity” with the Kolbe A Index assessment tool to foster growth and map success in your business.

 Now, it’s time to take a closer look at the realities of setting course with do-er diversity and the Kolbe assessment, and learn how to rock the boat without sinking your ship.

 Is Your Ship Sea-Worthy?

 While the Kolbe A Index is an extraordinary and reliable tool to reveal the conative faculty of the mind and validate the instinctive method of operation that enables people to be highly productive within a group, it is not a fail-safe SOS for all sinking ships.

 Here’s a short list of the not so sea-worthy ships it cannot save: